There are several multi-operator schemes where you can self-exclude from gambling from more than one place at a time.

 Once registered you will be prevented from using gambling websites and apps run by companies licensed in Great Britain for a period of your choosing.

 Self-Exclude from Arcade and Adult Gaming Centres

 Self-exclude from gambling in arcades and adult gaming centres by visiting or telephoning a centre.
 Visiting a centre will be quicker and staff are trained to talk to you sensitively about your gambling and offer a range of tools to help you.

 Self-Exclude from Betting Shops or Bookmakers

-This scheme allows you to self-exclude from gambling in betting shops – normally those close to your home, place of work or where you socialise.
+Sometimes referred to as MOSES, this multi-operator scheme allows you to self-exclude from gambling in betting shops – normally those close to your home, place of work or where you socialise.

 Betting shops are open to all adults so the scheme is based on you submitting photos that can be shared with operators to help staff recognise that you have self-excluded - and intervene if you breach the self-exclusion.

 Self-Exclude from Bingo